 Speaking of international fees, check your phone plan’s international calling policy.
 Calls and texts from foreign locations can result in unexpectedly high phone bills.
 One of the best ways to avoid such fees is to purchase an international SIM card when you get to your destination and use it instead.

-Our best advice for first-time international travelers is to pack as lightly as possible.
-If you can get away with only traveling with a carry-on, go for it!
+Our best advice for first-time international travellers is to pack as lightly as possible.
+If you can get away with only travelling with a carry-on, go for it!
 You can buy an additional bag at your destination if you want to transport large souvenirs home.

 When packing, check to ensure that what you pack is permitted by TSA and your destination country’s laws.
-This is especially important when traveling with prescription medication, as some medication may be permitted in one country but illegal in others.
+This is especially important when travelling with prescription medication, as some medications may be permitted in one country but illegal in others.
 Pack span style="font-weight: 400;">cold medicine and prescriptions in your carry-on.

-If you're traveling with electronics (and who isn’t these days?), you may need an adapter or voltage converterto plug devices into your destination’s power outlets safely.
+If you're travelling with electronics (and who isn’t these days?), you may need an adapter or voltage converter to plug devices into your destination’s power outlets safely.

 Understanding what to know before flying internationally will make your first trip abroad go smoother.
 You’ll have less stress and will be able to enjoy the trip knowing you’re well-prepared for the unexpected.
 Above all, have fun!
 International travel is a great adventure, and the more you travel, the better prepared you’ll be for your next trip